4-H and Youth Entomology

 Identification: visit the Kentucky Critter Files for pictures and information about many of the insects that you might find while collecting for your 4-H insect collection.

-For 4-H Agents, Program Assistants, and Volunteer Leaders
+4-H ENTOMOLOGY TOOLS (For 4-H Agents, Program Assistants, and Volunteer Leaders)

-Official St. Fair Rule Sheet: download and review the official 4-H insect collection rule sheet that is used in the St. Fair Catalog.
-This is for Lot 6026, Classes 687-691, 1st-5th year insect collections.
+Official St. Fair Rule Sheet (New For 2018): download and review the official 4-H insect collection rule sheet that is used in the St. Fair Catalog.
+This is for Lot 6026, Classes 687-691, 1st-5th year insect collections, and also includes the rules for the new First-Year Insect Macrophotography project, Lot 6026, Class 687B, and the new for 2019 Second-Year Insect Macrophotography project, Lot 6026, Class 688B.

 Official St. Fair Score Sheets: download and review the score sheets that we use to judge 4-H insect collections at St. Fair.
 These can help you to judge county collections and work with youth who want to improve their collections.